machadodj/machadodj.github.io/outreach/index.md

 ### 2024

-- **June 11, 2024**: "Recombinant analyses in dengue virus type 1 with RDP5" by Hugo de Paula Oliveira, Paula Prieto Oliveira, Denis Jacob Machado, and Kary Ocaña ([click here](https://zenodo.org/records/11529272))
+- **June 11, 2024**: "Recombinant analyses in dengue virus type 1 with RDP5" by Hugo de Paula Oliveira, Paula Prieto Oliveira, Denis Jacob Machado, and Kary Ocaña.
+A presentation for the X-Meeting 2024 (Brazilian Bioinformatics Conference, Salvador--BA, Brazil) ([click here](https://zenodo.org/records/11529272))

 ### 2023